-"Describe a difficult situation you have encountered and how you handled it."
+"Describe a difficult situation you have been through."
+Or "What has been your biggest challenge?"

 The interviewer is interested in hearing you describe your coping skills.
 Think of a time you had difficulty either at school or in a career-related experience and describe it.
 Talk about the effective ways you handled the issue.
 Never speak negatively about a professor, boss or fellow student.